 I’ve made some major changes to my diet and lifestyle that I’m pretty excited about.
 First, I’ve cut way back on coffee.
 I was having digestive issues, including acid reflux, when I was drinking more than a cup a day.
 I’ve switched to herbal tea—a really nice alternative!
 So far, it has been an easy transition.
 I still enjoy a cup or two of coffee, yet I’m learning when I’ve had enough.

 Second, I’m trying to keep track of the food I put into my mouth—every morsel!
 It’s a tough habit to get into, nonetheless I am trying!
 I have a goal of losing one pound a week this year.
 Last week, I lost 3 pounds, which puts me three weeks ahead!
 Ha!
 We’ll see how long I can sustain that.
-I joined a Facebook group that my college sorority sister from my MBA college encouraged me to join.
+I joined a Facebook group that my college sorority sister encouraged me to join.
 It’s a group that’s focused on getting healthy.
 We support each other and weigh in each week.
 We share recipes and tips.
 We vent and confess when things aren’t going quite right.
 We all need support and this group has been so awesome!

 Lastly, I’m just trying to focus on staying healthy in mind, body, and spirit.
 I’ve been working very hard on making me the best me I can.
 I know it sounds cheesy and cliché, but it’s true.
 There’s so much negativity in this world, nonetheless I don’t need to be a part of that.
 I can bring positivity into situations that need a little brightness.
 I have been working on finding the good in situations.
 I am, by nature, a glass half-full type of gal.
 I’ve believed through most of my adult life that with expecting the worst, I’m usually pleasantly surprised when things go my way.
 That way of thinking hasn’t served me well, however.
 It’s much more pleasant to not be constantly waiting for the other shoe to drop.
 I’m enjoying the moments, when things are good.
 I’m looking for the lesson, when things go sideways.